kuasarx/NanoPhp/Docs/Str.md

 # Strings Controler `Str()`

 The `Str()` class is a utility class designed to facilitate various string manipulation tasks within a PHP application.
-It offers a wide range of methods that enable developers to perform common string operations easily and efficiently.
+It offers a wide range of methods that enable to perform common string operations easily and efficiently.